davidmfoley/node-trucker/README.md

 It has three main functions:

-1. Show all inbound and outbound dependencies for javascript and coffeescript source files. (`trucker --info filename.js` or `trucker -i filename.js`
+1. Show all inbound and outbound dependencies for matching source files. (`trucker --info filename.js` or `trucker -i filename.js`)

-1. Move/rename source files while fixing up the paths used in imports. (`trucker --move source destination` or `trucker -m source destination`
+1. Move/rename source files while fixing up the paths used in imports. (`trucker --move source destination` or `trucker -m source destination`)

-1. Find unused files (files that are not importd by any other files). (`trucker --unused` or `trucker -u`
+1. Find unused files (files that are not importd by any other files). (`trucker --unused` or `trucker -u`)

 Why is it called trucker?
 Because it hauls your files around without breaking them.